tsavolion/number-fibs.github.io/_posts/2016-12-08-On_Gerrymandering.md

-With 13 Republican and 5 Democrat congressmen, Pennsylvania looks far from a battleground state, it looks completely GOP dominated.
+With 13 Republican and 5 Democrat congressmen, Pennsylvania looks far from a battleground state - it looks completely GOP-dominated.
 Why, then, did almost every pollster determine Pennsylvania was a battleground state or even that it was dependably voting for Hillary Clinton?
 Take a look at the data.

 Trump won 56 counties in Pennsylvania, while Hillary Clinton only won 11.
 It took 1,911,292 voters in those 11 counties to hand Hillary the win there.
 However, it took a mere 1,757,406 voters across 56 counties to give Trump an overwhelming victory in those counties.
 That's right, Trump won five times as many counties as Hillary with less voters than it took Hillary to win 11 counties.
-Pennsylvania however is a winner take all state, so the fact that Trump eclipsed Clinton in rural counties yet stayed competitive with her in semi-urban counties was the eventual key to his victory.
+Pennsylvania however is a winner-take-all state, so the fact that Trump eclipsed Clinton in rural counties yet stayed competitive with her in semi-urban counties was the eventual key to his victory.

 Trump Counties: